Voice of Cards: The Forsaken Maiden

 - 0 % negative mentions

-The humor in the game has been notably reduced in favor of a more mature narrative, leading to mixed reactions from players.
-While some elements, such as character cards and backstories, retain a humorous touch, they are insufficient to offset the overall lack of engaging comedic content, leaving some players feeling that the game is a tedious experience.
+The humor in the game has been notably diminished in favor of a more mature narrative, leading to mixed reactions from players.
+While some character cards and backstories retain a humorous touch, the overall comedic elements feel sparse and insufficient to offset the game's more tedious aspects.

 “It has its humor in the game.”